AdrikaKhan/Common-Algorithms/README.md

 Target to complete:
 1. Logarithm
-2. DFS, BFS, some sort of graph traversal
+2. DFS, BFS, some sort of graph traversal -> DONE
 3. Binary Search (comfortable implementing it)
 4. Sliding window technique
 5. Recursion (in order traversal etc)